usefulteam/easy_loading_button/README.md

   // This will only be applied when the type parameter value is EasyButtonType.elevated
   elevation: 0.0,
   // The gap between button and it's content.
-  // This parameter will be ignored when the type parameter value is EasyButtonType.elevated
+  // This will be ignored when the `type` parameter value is set to `EasyButtonType.text`
   contentGap: 6.0,
   // Color for the button.
   // For [EasyButtonType.elevated]: This will be the background color.